Getting Started with Chalk

 configure it to wrap workloads to report on them in production.

-A design goal for chalk is that people deploying it shouldn't have to do more than drop in a single chalk binary in the right place in their CI/CD pipeline.
+A design goal for Chalk is that people deploying it shouldn't have to do more than drop in a single Chalk binary in the right place in their CI/CD pipeline.
 In many cases, it can be completely transparent to the user.

-First, let's do some basics to get up and running, both with chalking artifacts, and reporting on them in production.
+First, let's do some basics to get up and running, both with chalking artifacts and reporting on them in production.

 Chalk Binary

-There are several ways to get the chalk binary.
+There are several ways to get the Chalk binary.

 Downloading Chalk